 The Ithaca 2030 District provides members a roadmap and the support they need to own, manage, and develop high performance buildings by leveraging Community and Professional Stakeholders, market resources, and by creating new tools, partnerships, and opportunities to overcome current market barriers.
 This type of collaborative action is not only a strategic undertaking to keep Ithaca competitive in the year 2030, but also represents a major investment in Ithaca's future and reflects the collaborative nature of our region.

 A project of the Tompkins County Climate Protection Initiative (TCCPI), the Ithaca 2030 District is part of a larger effort in Tompkins County to reduce our greenhouse gas emissions 80% by 2050.
 Cornell Cooperative Extension of Tompkins County, HOLT Architects, Taitem Engineering, and Local First Ithaca are collaborating with TCCPI in this effort.
+We are a member of the Sustainable Finger Lakes network.

 The Ithaca 2030 District is seeking partners and participants from all key stakeholder groups to take part in District discussions, advisory positions, and knowledge sharing activities.
 To learn more about how to get involved, contact: